 - Team & customer feedback: Employee self-opinions may be too subjective in some cases, so feedback from co-workers and customers is crucial.

-2. Create the Training Program
+2. Create the training program

 Now that you know the competence of your employees and the kinds of training they need, it’s time to create the training program.
 Refer to this checklist while creating your program:

 - Define goals & objectives: Goals & objectives are the first and foremost for any plan.
 And making relevant and research-based goals & objectives is crucial to conducting and assessing the plan effectively.
-Make sure your goals & objectives are SMART (specific, measurable, achievable, relevant, timebound).
+Make sure your goals & objectives are SMART (specific, measurable, achievable, relevant, and timebound).